hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam1.md

   * Contact: 808-366-2216, kevin@solpowerhawaii.com
   * Date: Sunday, July 17, 2016
   * Time: Setup after 5:00pm.
 First song: 5:30.
 Last song: 8:30.
-  * Food: BYOB.
+  * Food: BYOB, potluck.
 Grill provided.
-  * Significant others, kids and friends welcome.
+  * Guests: Significant others, kids and friends welcome.
-  * Startup Setlist: ???
+  * Startup Setlist: Bertha, Eyes of the World, Touch of Grey, Box of Rain, Brown Eyed Women, Don't Let Go, Sugaree, Uncle John's Band, The Wheel
   * Equipment:
     * "Soft electric".
     * No drumkits, please (hand drums preferred).
-    * Acoustic and electric guitars OK.
+    * Acoustic or electric guitars and other instruments are welcomed.
     * Two mikes and small PA will be provided.
     * Please bring own amp if possible.

+Please RSVP to Kevin or Philip so we have a (Dead) head count.

-Please contact host if questions.
+Contact Kevin or Philip if questions.

 <a href="/">
   <button class="ui primary button">About HSJ</button>